Navid200/xDrip/docs/Development/PR_How.md

 ### Links
 If there is an issue or discussion that explains the problem, include links.

+### Your solution
+Is it possible that your changes may result in unintended changes in the xDrip behavior and existing functionality?
+How have you verified?

 ### Tests
 Describe your tests/verifications of your changes.